esm-tools/esm_tools/docs/yaml.rst

                         ozone: piozone
         [ ... ]

-This means that for an scenario ``PI-CTRL`` the files that are handled by ESM-Tools will be **exclusively** the ones specified inside ``forcing_files``, defined in the ``forcing_sources`` as ``pisst``, ``pisic``, ``piaerocoarse``, ``piaerofin``, ``piaerofarir`` and ``piozone``, and they are tagged with new general `keys` (``sst``, ``sic``, ...) that
+This means that for a scenario ``PI-CTRL`` the files that are handled by ESM-Tools will be **exclusively** the ones specified inside ``forcing_files``, defined in the ``forcing_sources`` as ``pisst``, ``pisic``, ``piaerocoarse``, ``piaerofin``, ``piaerofarir`` and ``piozone``, and they are tagged with new general `keys` (``sst``, ``sic``, ...) that